 A tenant who remains in possession of a leased property after the lease has expired.

 An abbreviation for Heating, Ventilating, and Air Conditioning.

 The beneficiaries of an insurance policy in the event of insurable loss or damage.

-An approach to value that estimates the value of an income-producing property by capitalization of the annual net income expected to be produced by the property during its remaining useful life.
+An approach to value estimates the value of an income-producing property by capitalizing the annual net income expected to be produced by the property during its remaining useful life.

-A fee that is charged to a one who is borrowing money from a lender.
-The rate itself can vary and is ultimately set by The Federal Reserve Board.
+A fee that is charged to one who is borrowing money from a lender.
+The rate itself can vary and is ultimately set by the Federal Reserve Board.

 A small one-bedroom apartment or a studio with a nook for sleeping.
 Similar to an alcove studio.

-An elevator that usually opens directly to an apartment or the foyer of an apartment.
-These elevators are usually seen in lofts or penthouses, or any large apartment that covers the entire floor of an apartment.
+An elevator usually opens directly to an apartment or the foyer of an apartment.
+These elevators are generally seen in lofts or penthouses or any large apartment that covers the entire floor of an apartment.

 One who leases a property to a tenant.